 Whatever happens is the only thing that could have …reminds participants that once something has happened, it’s done—and no amount of fretting, complaining or otherwise rehashing can change that.
 Move on.

-When it’s over, it’s over ...reminds participants that we never know how long it will take to resolve an issue, once raised, but that whenever the issue or work or conversation is finished, move on to the next thing.
+When it’s over, it’s over ...reminds participants that we never know how long it will take to resolve an issue, once raised, but that whenever the issue, work, or conversation is finished, move on to the next thing.
 Don’t keep rehashing just because there’s 30 minutes left in the session.
 Do the work, not the time.

-The “Law of Two Feet” or “The Law of Mobility is the center of the Open Space Technology:
+The “Law of Two Feet” or “The Law of Mobility” is the centre of the Open Space Technology:

 “If at any time during our time together you find yourself in any situation where you are neither learning nor contributing, use your two feet, go someplace else.”

-In this way, all participants are given both the right and the responsibility to maximize their own learning and contribution, which the Law assumes only they, themselves, can ultimately judge and control.
-When participants lose interest and get bored in a breakout session, or accomplish and share all that they can, the charge is to move on, the “polite” thing to do is go somewhere else.
+This way, all participants are given both the right and the responsibility to maximize their own learning and contribution, which the Law assumes only they, themselves, can ultimately judge and control.
+When participants lose interest and get bored in a breakout session, or accomplish and share all that they can, the charge is to move on; the “polite” thing to do is go somewhere else.

 Read more: